gershnik/gershnik.github.io/_posts/2021-03-24-reverse-utf8-decoding.md

         10,3,3,3,3,3,3,3,3,3,3,3,3,4,3,3, 11,6,6,6,5,8,8,8,8,8,8,8,8,8,8,8,

     // The second part is a transition table that maps a combination
-    // of a state of the automaton and a character class to a state.
+    // of a state of the automation and a character class to a state.
     //   0  1  2  3  4  5  6  7  8  9 10 11
          0,24,12,12,12,12,12,24,12,24,12,12,
          0,24,12,12,12,12,12,24,12,24,12,12,